bmehdinejad/CTT/README.md

-# DIM_MATLAB_toolbox
+# CTRW-TPL-TLBO
-DIM is a collection of MATLAB scripts to inversely estimate parameters of CTRW-TPL model using TLBO algorithm.
+CTRW-TPL-TLBO is a collection of MATLAB m-files to inversely estimate parameters of CTRW-TPL model using TLBO algorithm.